rjduran/cm-code/rpi/README.md

       * (Another screen appears.)
 Select "en_US.UTF8" as the default locale.
       * Hit the tab key and then hit the enter key to select <Ok>.
       * (The system will generate the new locales and then bring you back to the main menu.)
-    * Localization Options
+    * Localisation Options
       * Change Timezone – Hit Enter
       * Select your geographic area (US in my case)
       * Select your specific time zone (Mountain in my case)
       * Hit the tab key and then hit the enter key to select <Ok>.
-    * Localization Options
+    * Localisation Options
       * Change Keyboard Layout – Hit Enter
       * Change keyboard if needed.
 Here’s the changes I made:
       * Select Generic 105 keyboard (Intl)